What are Signs of Parental Alienation?

 While a child is going through parental alienation, they wouldn’t find any good qualities of the alienated parent.

-In such cases, the child thinks that the alienator can never do anything wrong.
-However, the child’s feelings for the alienated parent are very criticizing and negative.
+In such cases, the child thinks the alienator can never do anything wrong.
+However, the child’s feelings for the alienated parent are negative and critical.

 An alienator constantly manipulates the child to fear or hate the other parent.
-However, the child admits that the reasons for not liking the alienated parentare their own.
-Additionally, they always disagreewith any comments that the alienated parent suggests.
+However, the child admits that the reasons for not liking the alienated parent are their own.
+Additionally, the child always disagrees with any comments that the alienated parent suggests.

 No guilt

-Children with parental alienations behave very harshly with alienated parents.
-Additionally, they tend to act very cold, disrespectful, and ungrateful to the alienated one.
+Children with parental alienation behave very harshly with alienated parents.
+Additionally, they tend to act cold, disrespectful, and ungrateful to the alienated one.

 On the other hand, they are never impressed with anything they receive from the alienated parent.
 Sometimes, they even feel that it’s another way to target them.